sindresorhus/sindresorhus.github.com/source/content/apps/any-text.md

 iOS always opens the main app when you tap a widget.
 This is not something the app can control.

-#### The widget does not show the text after restarting the device, before unlocking it
+#### The Lock Screen widget does not show the text after restarting the device, before unlocking it

 This is an iOS limitation and is out of my control.
 It shows a placeholder until the first unlock.

+#### Can you support syncing the text with iCloud?

+I don't plan to support that. iCloud is consistently unreliable and I don't want to increase my support burden.

 #### Why is this free without ads?